Cellane/chalk/_drafts/how-to-marry-a-japanese-girl.md

-As for me, the person coming to the foreign country and asking it to allow me to marry one of the country's citizens, most of the bureaucratic burden lies on my shoulders; on the other hand, my significant other will just simply have to present the very same documents she would have to present if she were to marry a local guy.
+As for me, the person coming to the foreign country and asking it to allow me to marry one of the country's citizens, most of the bureaucratic burden lies on my shoulders; on the other hand, my significant other will just simply have to present the same documents she would have to present if she were to marry a local guy.

 There's three parts of the Triforce that I will need to bring with me: